vohai2003/hdp_data_tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial-0.md

 ## Introduction

-In this tutorial, you will learn how to deploy the modern real-time streaming application.
+In this tutorial, you will learn how to deploy a modern real-time streaming application.
 This application serves as a reference framework for developing a big data pipeline, complete with a broad range of use cases and powerful reusable core components.
 You will explore the NiFi Dataflow application, Kafka topics, schemas, SAM topology and the visualization slices from Superset.

 ## Prerequisites